 Abdul Qaiyyum Subedar

-To Our Donors – 2021 has been another whirlwind of a year and we are so grateful to have had such a supportive community standing by us every step of the way.
-As the pandemic stretched onward and financial relief became even more difficult to receive, we saw a continued increase in participants accessing our services as our community’s needs grew.
+To Our Donors – 2022 has been another whirlwind of a year and we are so grateful to have had such a supportive community standing by us every step of the way.
+As costs of living continued to rise and financial relief became even more difficult to receive, we saw a continued increase in participants accessing our services.
 Thanks to the generosity and partnership of each and every one of you, we were able to ensure access to nourishing food, vital resources, and a caring community for our participants.